 This analysis is part of the USC-Brookings Schaeffer Initiative for Health Policy, which is a partnership between Economic Studies at Brookings and the University of Southern California Schaeffer Center for Health Policy & Economics.
 The Initiative aims to inform the national health care debate with rigorous, evidence-based analysis leading to practical recommendations using the collaborative strengths of USC and Brookings.
-This post originally appeared in Health Affairs on September 14, 2020.
+The Commonwealth Fund has provided a grant to the Brookings Institution to support the work on which this post is based.
+This piece originally appeared in Health Affairs on September 14, 2020.

 High prescription drug prices are often cited as a key concern in public opinion polls; what patients pay frequently reflects a drug’s list price, which excludes discounts and rebates.
 Unlike list prices, which have increased 5 percent to 10 percent annually for branded drugs over the past five years, actual or “net” drug prices have risen only by 0 percent to 3 percent annually.
 The discrepancy between the average increases in list and net prices reflects the rapid growth in rebates, which lower only net prices.
 Rebates are discounts paid by drug manufacturers after a prescription is dispensed to insurers, pharmacy benefit managers (PBMs) and, in the case of generic drugs, pharmacies (either directly or through their purchasing agents).

 Nonresident Fellow - Economic Studies, USC-Brookings Schaeffer Initiative for Health Policy

 Leonard D. Schaeffer Chair in Health Policy Studies